next-mad-hatter/straight-skeleton-study/README.md

 ### Triangulation keeping algorithm -- a Java Implementation

-The code found under `straight_skeleton` should be buildable with gradle.
+The code found under `triton` should be buildable with gradle.

 Right now, there are three ways to run it: